openstack/oslo.service/doc/source/usage.rst

 SIGTERM is used for graceful termination of services.
 This can allow a server to wait for all clients to close connections while rejecting new incoming requests.
 To force instantaneous termination SIGINT signal must be sent.

-On receiving SIGHUP configuration files are reloaded and a service is being reset and started again.Thus, SIGHUP can be used for changing config options on the go.
-To achieve this each service should implement a *reset* method which actually enforces changes to config options values.
+On receiving SIGHUP configuration files are reloaded and a service is being reset and started again.
+Then all child workers are gracefully stopped using SIGTERM and workers with new configuration are spawned.
+Thus, SIGHUP can be used for changing config options on the go.

 *NOTE:* SIGHUP is not supported on Windows.